Let's take advantage of opportunities climate change presents - Dr Adutwum

-The Minister of Education, Dr. Yaw Adutwum, has encouraged world leaders that as much as great attention was being given to climate change and rightly so, they should also consider and take advantage of the opportunities that come with it.
+The Minister of Education, Dr Yaw Osei Adutwum, has encouraged world leaders that as much as great attention was being given to climate change and rightly so, they should also consider and take advantage of the opportunities that come with it.

-The roundtable conference was organized by the Department of Education at the Foreign and Commonwealth Office, United Kingdom.
+The roundtable conference was organised by the Department of Education at the Foreign and Commonwealth Office, United Kingdom.

 This round table discussion is being hosted by the U K's Secretary of State for Education, Gavin Williamson.